picpic2013/Promptus/README.md

 You can also train your own videos as described above and use the generation engines for real-time generation.

 On a single NVIDIA GeForce 4090D, the generation speed reaches 170 FPS.
-The following video shows an example: